Mrs. Sierra – Assistant Principal

 ESE Corner – Mrs. Devaney

 Welcome back to the new school year!
 I hope everyone had a relaxing and enjoyable summer vacation!
 If you have any questions regarding Exceptional Student Education please feel free to contact me at 754-322-6300.
-I'm looking forward to an amazing year as we SET SAIL FOR LEARNING!!!
+I'm looking forward to an amazing year as we go UP UP AWAY and LEARN EVERYDAY!!!

 The speed limit in the school zone is 15 MPH and strictly enforced by police officers for your child’s safety.